sagarkundrapu/All-Unified-Codes/README.md

 # All-Unified-Codes
-All project codes using perplexity
+All Unified Mentor project codes using AI